-We have dearly LOVED being of useful service to our amazing community for sharing and advertising your incredible businesses, services, products and events.
-Please know how much we cherish all of your support and continuing encouragement these past 10 years, every single month… Who knows what is on the next horizon… We sincerely hope you all have held strong and safe during this insane year.
-May God be with you all and may you have the strength of a super hero as you seek to find your way through this fog…
+We have dearly LOVED being of useful service to our amazing community for sharing and advertising so many amazing and incredible businesses, services, products and events.
+Please know how much we have cherished all of your support and encouragement all these years.
+May God be with you all and may you have the strength of a super-hero as you seek to find your way through these foggy times.

 HISTORY OF THE STATE OF JEFFERSON

 written by Gail Jenner

 Today’s State of Jefferson refers to portions of Southern Oregon and Northern California.
 Originally this region represented the “second half” or “northern mines” of the famous gold rush of 1849-50, but it never received the kind of historical reference that the Sierra Mother Lode did, even though it contributed as much, if not more, to the coffers of the two states.
 Moreover, the region was easily overlooked after the gold rush, since it continued to be less populated and more rural than the remainder of the two states.

 Because the people who have settled along the northern boundary of California and the southern boundary of Oregon have always been of an independent nature, it seems fitting that this region has attempted, on numerous occasions, to create a new state, not just in name or principle, but in reality as well.